spred: Solving $L_1$ Penalty with SGD: Algorithm and Theory

-Consider a generic objective function $L(V_s, V_d)$ that depends on two sets of learnable parameters $V_s$ and $V_d$, where the subscript $s$ stands for ``sparse" and $d$ stands for ``dense".
+Consider a generic objective function $L(V_s, V_d)$ that depends on two sets of learnable parameters $V_s$ and $V_d$, where the subscript $s$ stands for ``sparse," and $d$ stands for ``dense."
 Often, we want to find a sparse set of parameters $V_s$ that minimizes $L$.
 The conventional way to achieve this is by minimizing the loss function with an $L_1$ penalty of strength $2\kappa$:

+We will refer to $L(V_s, V_d) + 2\kappa||V_s||_1$ as $L_{L1}$.
 Under suitable conditions for $L$, the solutions of $L(V_s, V_d)$ will feature both (1) sparsity and (2) shrinkage of the norm of the solution $V_s$, and thus one can perform variable selection and overfitting avoidance at the same time.
-A primary obstacle that has prevented a scalable optimization of Eq.~\eqref{eq: l1 loss general} with gradient descent algorithms is that it is non-differentiable exactly at the points where sparsity is achieved, and this optimization problem only has efficient algorithms when the loss function belongs to a restrictive set of families.
+A primary obstacle that has prevented a scalable optimization of Eq.~\eqref{eq: l1 loss general} with gradient descent algorithms is that it is non-differentiable at the points where sparsity is achieved.
+The optimization problem only has efficient algorithms when the loss function belongs to a restrictive set of families.
 See Figure~\ref{fig:landscape illustration}.

-The following theorem is the first main theoretical result of this work, deriving a precise equivalence of Eq.~\eqref{eq: l1 loss general} with a redundantly parameterized objective. \begin{theorem} Let $\alpha\beta = \kappa^2$ and
+Let $\odot$ denote the element-wise product.
+The following theorem derives a precise equivalence of Eq.~\eqref{eq: l1 loss general} with a redundantly parameterized objective. \begin{theorem} Let $\alpha\beta = \kappa^2$ and